 Treasurer: Vigneswaran Thelaxshan

-Social and Publicity Officer: Maya Patel & Visistaa Suresh
+Social and Publicity Officers: Maya Patel & Visistaa Suresh

-Media and Comms Officers: Arjun Kalsi & Shania Jayawardena
+Media and Communication Officers: Arjun Kalsi & Shania Jayawardena

 Click on the buttons below to be directed to our Social Media pages and make sure you like and subscribe to our youtube channel and facebook page. ;)

 Instagram: gaanagram/ Snapchat: snap-gaana (just scan the snapchat image below)